vvviiimmm/vvviiimmm.github.io/_posts/2018-02-17-catamorphisms-and-falgebras.md

    evaluator(Functor[ExpressionF].map(e.unFix)(almostCata(evaluator)))
 ```

-Take a moment and think about what happens: we’re passing a recursive function almostCata evaluator into the fmap.
-If the current expression is AddF or MultF then this function will be passed one level deeper and fmap will be called again.
-This will happen until we reach ValueF, fmapping over ValueF returns value of type ExpressionF Int and that’s exactly what our evaluator function accepts.
+Take a moment and think about what happens: we’re passing a recursive function `almostCata evaluator` into the `fmap`.
+If the current expression is `AddF` or `MultF` then this function will be passed one level deeper and `fmap` will be called again.
+This will happen until we reach `ValueF`, fmapping over `ValueF` returns value of type `ExpressionF Int` and that’s exactly what our evaluator function accepts.

-By looking at almostCata we can see that it doesn’t really have anything specific to ExpressionF or Int type and theoretically can be generalized with some type parameter f.
-The only constraint should be having a Functor instance for f, because we’re using fmap:
+By looking at `almostCata` we can see that it doesn’t really have anything specific to `ExpressionF` or `Int` type and theoretically can be generalized with some type parameter `f`.
+The only constraint should be having a `Functor` instance for `f`, because we’re using `fmap`:

 ```haskell
 cata :: Functor f => (f a -> a) -> Fix f -> a